-To process accounts payable, it takes several repetitive steps that comprise an accounts payable procedure, or else, we call it accounts payable cycle.
+To process accounts payable, it takes several repetitive steps that comprise an AP procedure, or else, we call it accounts payable cycle.
 These steps – from purchase orders to payment processing – are key to the process together with the necessary documents.
 Let’s break them down.

 Purchase orders help accurately track what a business buys and when the payment is due.